Lolita

 Poor, romantic faithful Humbert

-Lolita (1997): Director Adrian Lyne; writer Stephen Schiff; featuring Jeremy Irons, Dominique Swain, Melanie Griffiths, Frank Langella
+Lolita (1997): Film, 137 minutes; director Adrian Lyne; writer Stephen Schiff; featuring Jeremy Irons, Dominique Swain, Melanie Griffiths, Frank Langella

-People probably didn't really want a lovely story of a pedophilic predator.
+People didn't really want a lovely story of a pedophiliac predator.
 And they probably didn't want to see the predator played by the handsome, likable Jeremy Irons, known for his sensitive, romantic leads in Brideshead Revisited and The French Lieutenant's Woman.

 Reading the book in Humbert's ironic voice you get a better sense of the man's self-awareness and of his unreliability as a narrator.
 You can more easily distance yourself from his behaviour.
 The brief voice-overs in the 1997 film cannot really perform the same function.
 Irons does an amazing job of performing the role as if it came naturally to him.
 His vulnerability enlists our sympathy.
 We're actually sorry when the girl escapes his clutches.